Hastings & Earldoms

 times9

-The brass at Elsing indicates from the 'label' that he is the eldest
+Sir Hugh at Elsing indicates that he was the eldest

 Foliot's daughter married Sir Hugh Hastings, commander of the army of